 3. Set Goals

-As a class create a list of ways students can be responsible in their classroom.
+As a class, create a list of ways students can be responsible in their classroom.
 Students can choose one and set a goal for the week.
-At the end of the week, have students reflect on how they were responsible and choose a new way to be responsible for the next week.
+At the end of the week, have students reflect on how they were responsible and choose a new way to be accountable for the next week.

 3. Classroom Jobs

-This is tried and true, but important.
+This is tried and true, but essential.
 Each student should have a job in the classroom.
 Something they are responsible for and can do successfully on their own.
-Create a job board and change jobs regularly.
+Create a job board and change positions regularly.

 4. Plan Events

-Put students in charge of classroom events, like writing breakfasts or back to school night.
-This lets them take ownership and pride over the event.
+Put students in charge of classroom events, like writing breakfasts or back-to-school nights.
+This lets them take ownership and pride in the event.

-In one of my previous schools, a different grade was responsible for planning the monthly community meeting each month.
-Students decided the schedule, contacted speakers, and wrote skits.
+In one of my previous schools, a different grade was responsible for planning the monthly community meeting.
+Students decided on the schedule, contacted speakers, and wrote skits.

 5. Problem Solving Scenarios

-In your morning meeting or during a transition time, give students a problem solving scenario related to responsibility.
+In your morning meeting or during transition time, give students a problem-solving scenario related to responsibility.
 For example, you forgot your homework.
 It's the second time this week.
-What do you do?.
-Students can answer orally or you can use a journal.
+What do you do?
+Students can answer orally, or you can use a journal.

 6. Connect Choices with Consequences

 When you create your classroom rules at the beginning of the year, have students discuss how they are responsible for following those rules.
-They can then brainstorm possible rewards and consequences, if that fits your classroom culture.
+They can then brainstorm possible rewards and consequences.

-Through direct lessons or in a simple classroom discussion, discuss how our choices can have positive and negative impacts.
+Discuss how our choices can have positive and negative impacts through direct lessons or simple classroom discussions.
 Being responsible is taking ownership of our choices.
 Check out this Daily SEL lesson if you are looking for a simple, direct activity.

 7. Give Them Choice & Voice

-Give students opportunities to choose how to do something and a say in classroom community.
-They will
+Give students opportunities to choose how to do something and a say in the classroom community.

 - gain a better understanding of themselves as learners,